 One of my favorite food combinations is spinach and artichoke.
 Add some feta cheese, serve it up in a baked potato and I’m one happy girl.

-These baked potatoes are full of flavor and healthy ingredients like spinach, artichokes, feta cheese, cream cheese, onions, and garlic.
+This stuffed baked potato recipe is full of flavor and healthy ingredients like spinach, artichokes, feta cheese, cream cheese, onions, and garlic.
 They’re hearty enough to be a meal but are also a great accompaniment to grilled steak, fish, or chicken.

 So, I know this rarely happens but yes – there is no meat in this recipe.